 - Customization — When you have legacy hires in your IT department, you have to work around their skills and abilities.
 Not so with offshoring.
 You can augment your staff with the precise experts you need to handle upcoming work inflows.

 - Cost — This is one of the key areas where clients can benefit the most.
 While it may cost six figures or more for an annual developer salary in the US, developer contractors work for half that in emerging countries like Ukraine, Mexico, The Philippines, as well as many South American nations.
 Science can save a bundle here, making staff augmentation the very definition of good budget management.
+Just check business intelligence developer salary to spot the difference.

 - Round-the-clock teamwork — If you choose a far-away development team for your next staff augmentation project, you may actually improve productivity.
 Why?
 Because while you’re sleeping, your outsourced staff is working, and vice versa.
 It gives you the ability to work around the clock, without working your staff to the bone — a great strategy, especially in advance of big new application rollouts.